Carolina Spring Beauty Claytonia caroliniana

 -

-Carolina Spring Beauty is a native wildflower and spring ephemeral.
+Carolina Spring Beauty is a perennial wildflower and spring ephemeral native to the North Carolina mountains.
 Spring ephemerals quickly bloom and seed before the canopy trees overhead leaf out.
-They then die down to the ground after the seed capsule matures.
-It is found in rich woods in partial shade and moist soil and is native to NC mountains.
+They then die down to the ground in summer after the seed capsule matures.
+The plant is often found in the partial shade and moist soil of fertile open woods, alluvial thickets, wetlands, riparian hardwood forests, and upland slopes.
+The pink to white flowers have 5 petals with darker lines giving it a striped appearance.
+The genus name honors John Clayton (1686-1773), who came to Virginia from England in 1705.
+The species name means of Carolina.

 - See this plant in the following landscape: